Kartoffelspalt/X1-Yoga-Gen-3-Hackintosh-EFI/README.md

 -IPhone Sync
 -SleepState: 4 (After a long time when the LED on the back is blinking it goes off for some minutes and then It goes back on back to S1; will try to get it working)
 ## Open Issues in English only!
+# This Repository is no longer getting updated.
+You can still improve it.